What business insurance do I need?

 This will affect the commercial property insurance you need to have in place – if you rent or lease the property, you will likely only need to cover the contents that you own inside the premises.
 Check your tenancy or lease agreement to find out what your responsibilities are.

-Your insurer will also want to know whether you own, lease or rent equipment for business use, as this will also affect the level of commercial contents insurance you need in place.
-You may also need to add your lease company as a note of interest on your commercial insurance policy, so check your lease agreement to find out what’s required.
+Your insurer will also want to know whether you own, lease or rent equipment for business use, as this will also affect the level of business contents insurance you need in place.
+You may also need to add your lease company as a note of interest on your business insurance policy, so check your lease agreement to find out what’s required.

 5. Do you carry out business abroad?